top of page

 RTD Lines-Mountain.png

-My name is John Glenn and I am running for the Regional Transportation District (RTD) board of directors for District B, because TRANSIT.
+My name is John Glenn and I am running for the Regional Transportation District (RTD) board of directors for District B, because I TRANSIT.
 Transit connects people and strengthens our communities.
 I’ve relied on public transportation since the early ’90s, when I rode a metro bus to high school every day.
-I’ve experienced some of the best systems in North America, and today I commute to work each week on the A-Line.
+I’ve commuted some of the best systems in North America, and today I get to work each week on the A-Line.

-I see firsthand who depends on transit — workers heading to their jobs, students pursuing their education, seniors maintaining their independence, first-generation immigrants coming home from long shifts, and families doing their best to make ends meet.
+Every week I see firsthand who depends on transit — workers heading to their jobs, construction trades people, students pursuing their education, seniors maintaining their independence, new visitors to our beautiful State, first-generation immigrants coming home from long shifts, and families doing their best to make ends meet.
 These are the people I think about.
 They deserve a system that works for them — and I’m committed to delivering it.

 WelcomeAboard.png